pen-lang/pen/doc/src/references/language/syntax.md

 #### If-type expression

 It evaluates one of blocks depending on the type of a given expression.
-The given expression (`foo()`) needs to be bound to a variable (`x`) and, in each block, the variable is treated as its specified type.
+The expression (`foo()`) needs to be bound to a variable (`x`) and, in each block, the variable is treated as its specified type.

 ```pen
 if x = foo(); number {